hatchet-dev/pickaxe/README.md

 - Scheduling (cron jobs and scheduled tasks)
 - Task routing (sticky execution and affinity)
 - Event triggers and listeners

+Since Pickaxe is built on Hatchet, it is trivial to add these more advanced features as your requirements evolve over time.

 It is built on the concept of a **durable task queue**, which means that every task which gets called in Hatchet is stored in a database.
 This is useful because tasks can easily be replayed and recover from failure, even when the underlying hardware crashes.
 Another way to look at it: Hatchet makes _distributed systems incredibly easy to deploy and maintain_.